 What are my options?

-The most widely used process for closing a limited company that is insolvent is with a creditors voluntary liquidation (CVL).
-The directors of a company voluntarily make the decision to embark on a CVL and by contrast, compulsory liquidation is forced on a company by its creditors.
+The most widely used process for closing an insolvent limited company is a creditors voluntary liquidation (CVL).
+The directors of a company voluntarily decide to embark on a CVL, which is then agreed to by creditors.
+By contrast, compulsory liquidation is forced on a company by its creditors.